TobiasSchaffner/TimeTracker/README.md

 ```
 ## Development

-Use run.sh to build and install the .deb and to run time-tracker
+Use run.sh to build the project, install the .deb and run time-tracker.

 ## Troubleshooting